-There is of course no link between Marshall and Warren’s pioneering act of discovery and the kind of self-experimentation going on today.
-As the internet now provides access to information that in the past would be reserved for experts, there seems to be a growing community of people taking biological self-experimentation into their own hands outside of the safety of official laboratories.
-This is known as “biohacking.”
+As the internet now provides access to information that in the past would perhaps have been reserved for the scientific community, there seems to be a growing trend of biological self-experimentation outside of official laboratories.

 What is Biohacking?

 In truth, biohacking is somewhat of a spectrum.
-It’s a health craze, but it’s also a health hazard.
+Many practices come under this umbrella term; it’s a health craze.
+But can it also be a health hazard?

 Related Articles: Our World Is Changing Ever Faster: What This Means For Our Survival | 50,000 Years Later: Ancient ‘Zombie Viruses’ Resurface in Melting Arctic | The Apocalypse Is Just 90 Seconds Away, Says the Doomsday Clock

-Promoting trial-and-error experimentation with complex technologies as a cheap and accessible way to find cures, fix flaws, rewire undesirable human biology, and substitute bona fide medications or therapies with homegrown treatments stands to undermine human health.
+Promoting experimentation with complex technologies (e.g., gene-editing) at home in an attempt to find cures, fix flaws, or substitute medications or therapies with homegrown treatments could stand to pose risks to human health.

-Some biohackers are also delving into plant gene-editing as well, raising concerns about the risks this could pose to the environment.
+Some are also even delving into plant gene-editing as well, raising concerns about the risks this could pose to the environment.

 — Nature Biotechnology (@NatureBiotech) February 6, 2018